 These are:

-• Windows Subsystem for Linux v2: It is based on Linux and works like a virtual one on Windows computers.
+- Windows Subsystem for Linux v2: Linux-based and works like a virtual machine on Windows computers.
 WSL2 is currently available for public viewing and is scheduled for public release in early 2020.

 In addition, Levin stated: